How to consult the Love I Ching Oracle:

 What can I ask the Love I Ching?

-While you can ask direct questions like, "Does Sean love me?", you're better off asking broader questions that incorporate the maximum amount of possibility.
+While you can ask direct questions like, "Does he love me?", you're better off asking broader questions that incorporate the maximum amount of possibility.
 After all, the I Ching may try to impart wisdom and or answers which you haven't considered yet.

 The I Ching is a pathway to answers